edvardm/lamr/README.md

 See `lamr --help` for more info.

-## Makefile repository
+## Makefile repositories

+In order to have those shared makefiles, you need to have a repository for those.
-There's only these few requirements you need to have so that LAMR recognizes that repository properly:
+There's only these few requirements you need to have so that LAMR is able to use that repository:

 - Project root has subdirectory `makefiles`
 - Makefiles should have `.mk` extension, named according to technology/feature